A 135-mile, multi-terrain run following Canada's dynamic East Coast Trail

 How remote is the East Coast Trail?

 In British terms the East Coast Trail is pretty remote.
 Though the path is well trodden, the number of hikers is not comparable to the likes of UK routes such as the South West Coast Path or the Pennine Way.
 It is narrow and natural – there are no long paved sections or large staircases.
 The population size along the route is relatively small and there are no large-scale conveniences such as supermarkets.
 This is all, of course, a big part of its appeal.
 Having said that, the East Coast Trail still passes through 30 different communities in total and the longest stretch of uninhabited path between them is just 10 miles long.
-As a result, you're always within waking range of a settlement.
+As a result, you're always within (strenuous) waking range of a settlement.

 How do you train to run the East Coast Trail?

-How fast do you plan to run?
+How fast did you run?